KelvinHere/Yoga_Milestone_4/README.md

 design principles so it will be familliar and intuative to use.
 The site will keep a minimal clean look to keep information clear on smaller screens as this will be a responsive mobile first app.

-As the database of stuents and lessons grow, filtering, searching, sorting and subscribing to lessons & instructors will be available.
+To allow this site to scale when the database of instructors and lessons grow; filtering, searching, sorting and subscribing of lessons & searching of instructors will be available.

 Navigation and selection will be consitent throughout the app, with no need to use the browser back button.